-- At the end of the 15 minute timer put the beets in the oven on the top rack and set another 15 minute timer.
+- Place the potatoes on the bottom rack and roast for 15 minutes.
+After 15 minutes place the beets in the oven on the top rack and set a second 15 minute timer.

 - At the end of the second 15 minute timer remove both pans from the oven.
 Flip the potatoes, rotate the pan, and place it back in on the top rack.
 Flip the beets then gather to one side of the sheet pan, adding the brussels sprouts to the now empty side.
 Return the beets pan to the oven on the bottom rack.
 Roast all together for the third and final 15 minutes.

 - Remove vegetables from the oven, place in a large mixing bowl and stir with 2/3 of the brown butter mixture to lightly coat.

 *Avocado oil or any other high heat cooking oil will work.
 Look for something with a smoke point over 400º

 Total cooking time for vegetables: potatoes - 45 minutes; beets - 30 minutes; brussels sprouts 15 minutes.
 Potatoes should be golden brown on the outside with pillowy soft centers.
 Beets and brussels sprouts should be tender but not soft.
 Adjust times as needed to get the texture you desire.

 Amount Per Serving: Calories: 1097Total Fat: 73gSaturated Fat: 28gTrans Fat: 0gUnsaturated Fat: 36gCholesterol: 199mgSodium: 623mgCarbohydrates: 56gFiber: 9gSugar: 13gProtein: 57g